Il-castor/orbslam3-odometry/full_documentation.md

 4. Run ORB-SLAM3
     You are now ready to run ORB-SLAM3!
 But don't forget to set to `false` the <i>just_check_stereo_calibration</i> parameter in the  [yaml file](src/orbslam3_odometry/config/orbslam3_odometry.yaml),

+## How we calculated the Odometry
+### Monocular
+The TrackMonocular function returns the position of the camera in the form of a quaternion.
+We take the quaternion and rotate it to have NED as the coordinate system since ORBSLAM uses EDN as the coordinate system.
+We also multiply the quaternions by a scaling factor (described above) because since we only have one camera, we do not have the actual scaling factor and therefore each run is calculated differently based on the median depth of the scene.

+It is often necessary to apply a cut to input images because many times they focus on the wrong points.
+By cutting the image ORBSLAM3 focuses on cones

+## Stereo
+Very similar to Monocular, but we use trackStereo.
+We do not multiply quaternions because in this case we have a real scale factor.